kushview/element/docs/glossary.rst

      :term:`operating systems <operating system>` without special drivers (on Windows, special drivers might still be necessary to use the :term:`ASIO` sound :term:`API` though).

+   garbage collector
+     The garbage collector periodically scans the memory to identify objects that are no longer reachable from the program (i.e., there are no references left to these objects).
+Such objects are considered "garbage" and their memory is reclaimed.